Survival rates for neuroblastoma based on risk groups

-Survival rates are a way to get a general idea of the outlook for children with a certain type and stage of cancer.
+Survival rates are a way to get an idea of the outlook for children with a certain type of cancer.
 Some parents may want to know the statistics for children in similar situations, but others may not find the numbers helpful, or may even not want to know them.
-If you decide you do not want to know them, stop reading here and skip to the next section.

-In order to get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for patients now being diagnosed with neuroblastoma.
+In order to get 5-year survival rates, doctors have to look at children who were treated at least 5 years ago.
+Improvements in treatment since then may result in a better outlook for children now being diagnosed with neuroblastoma.

-Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person’s case.
+Survival rates are based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular child’s case.
 The risk group of a child’s cancer is important in estimating their outlook.
-But many other factors may also affect a child’s outlook, such as their age, the location of the tumor, and how well the cancer responds to treatment.
+But many other factors can also affect a child’s outlook, such as their age, the location of the tumor, and how well the cancer responds to treatment.
 Your child’s doctor can tell you how the numbers below might apply to your child, as he or she knows your situation best.

 Survival by Children’s Oncology Group (COG) risk group

-Low-risk group: Children in the low-risk group have a 5-year survival rate of around 95%.
+Low-risk group: Children in the low-risk group have a 5-year survival rate that is higher than 95%.